HEEM86/CodingQuiz/README.md

 ![Attempt to incorporate timer functionality](https://raw.githubusercontent.com/HEEM86/CodingQuiz/master/assets/images/timer%20activity%20code%20implementation.png)

 3. The biggest challenge was managing my frustration and not navigating accordingly, to get the desired results I wanted.
+I was going back and forth changing  "div" classed and id from the HTML file and targeting them appropriately on with my JavaScript file.

 ## Conclusion  :bulb: